Laboratory Visa Sponsorship Jobs in Oregon

 Which visa types are most common for laboratory roles in Oregon?

-The H-1B is the most common visa for laboratory scientists and researchers requiring a relevant bachelor's degree or higher in fields like chemistry, biology, or materials science.
+The H-1B visa is the most common visa for laboratory scientists and researchers requiring a relevant bachelor's degree or higher in fields like chemistry, biology, or materials science.
 Lab technician roles that qualify as specialty occupations may also use H-1B.
 The O-1A applies to researchers with demonstrated extraordinary achievement.
 J-1 visas cover postdoctoral researchers, particularly at OHSU and University of Oregon affiliated labs.

 Which cities in Oregon have the most laboratory sponsorship jobs?